 “Dark Patterns are tricks used in websites and apps that make you buy or sign up for things that you didn't mean to.”

-He explains the issue very simply, a good UI cares about the user even if does not bring as much money as he wished, dark patterns trick users, legally, for the sake of their company profit.
+He explains the issue in a very simple way, a good UI cares about the user even if it does not bring as much money as wished, dark patterns trick users, legally, for the sake of their company profit.

 As difficult as it may seem a UI designer has to stand between these two borders.